golangci/golangci-lint/docs/content/docs/contributing/new-linters.md

    list of all supported linters in [`pkg/lint/lintersdb/builder_linter.go`](https://github.com/golangci/golangci-lint/blob/HEAD/pkg/lint/lintersdb/builder_linter.go) to the method `LinterBuilder.Build`.
     - Add `WithSince("next_version")`, where `next_version` must be replaced by the next minor version. (ex: v1.2.0 if the current version is v1.1.0)
-4. Find out what options do you need to configure for the linter.
+4. Find out what options you need to configure for the linter.
-   For example, `nakedret` has only 1 option: [`max-func-lines`](https://github.com/golangci/golangci-lint/blob/HEAD/.golangci.reference.yml).
+   For example, `nakedret` has only one option: [`max-func-lines`](https://github.com/golangci/golangci-lint/blob/HEAD/.golangci.reference.yml).
    Choose default values to not be annoying for users of golangci-lint.
 Add configuration options to:
     - [.golangci.next.reference.yml](https://github.com/golangci/golangci-lint/blob/HEAD/.golangci.next.reference.yml): the example of a configuration file.
-      You can also add them to [.golangci.yml](https://github.com/golangci/golangci-lint/blob/HEAD/.golangci.yml) if you think that this project needs not default values.
+      You can also add them to [.golangci.yml](https://github.com/golangci/golangci-lint/blob/HEAD/.golangci.yml) if you think that this project needs no default values.
     - [config struct](https://github.com/golangci/golangci-lint/blob/HEAD/pkg/config/config.go):
       don't forget about `mapstructure` tags for proper configuration files parsing.
 5. Take a look at the example of [pull requests with new linter support](https://github.com/golangci/golangci-lint/pulls?q=is%3Apr+is%3Amerged+label%3A%22linter%3A+new%22).